crteensy/DmaSpi/README.md

 DmaSpi
 ======

-DMA SPI for the Teensy 3.0/3.1
+DMA SPI for the Teensy 3.0/3.1; initial release

 Master branch
 --